-UAlbany students can choose from 118 undergraduate majors and minors and 138 graduate programs.
-Many of these programs are nationally ranked, among them criminal justice, information and technology management, public administration, social welfare, public health and sociology.
+UAlbany students choose from 120 undergraduate majors and minors and more than 125 graduate programs.
+Many of these programs are nationally ranked, among them criminal justice, information and technology management (Informatics), public administration, social welfare, public health and sociology.

 Life-Enhancing Research and Scholarship

 In every area of study, students are instructed by faculty who are world-class scholars and teachers - many actively engaged in life-enhancing research that contributes profoundly to the public good.
 As mentors, they provide numerous undergraduate and graduate research opportunities, inspiring students to advance their skills and aspirations.

 More Than 600 Ways to Study Abroad

 Students take advantage of more than 600 study abroad opportunities in more than 50 countries through UAlbany and SUNY's networks.
 These are valuable opportunities for young scholars to enhance their education, increase independence and self-awareness, and gain international experience that prepares them for today's global marketplace.

 The varied perspectives and life experiences of a student body and faculty which represent 48 states and 96 countries provide a diversity that enriches learning at UAlbany.